In this series:

-The Jews would find themselves in “outer darkness” (away from the feast and light of God).
-And they would respond with tears and anger: “weeping” and “gnashing of teeth”.
+Those who rejected him would find themselves in "outer darkness" (away from the feast and light of God).
+And they would respond with tears and anger: "weeping" and "gnashing of teeth".

-Acts 7:54 Now when they heard this, they were cut to the quick, and they began gnashing their teeth at him.
+Now when they heard this, they were cut to the quick, and they began gnashing their teeth at him.

-Romans 11:7-9 7 What then?
-What Israel is seeking, it has not obtained, but those who were chosen obtained it, and the rest were hardened; 8 just as it is written, “GOD GAVE THEM A SPIRIT OF STUPOR, EYES TO SEE NOT AND EARS TO HEAR NOT, DOWN TO THIS VERY DAY.”
-9 And David says, “LET THEIR TABLE BECOME A SNARE AND A TRAP, AND A STUMBLING BLOCK AND A RETRIBUTION TO THEM.
-10 “LET THEIR EYES BE DARKENED TO SEE NOT, AND BEND THEIR BACKS FOREVER.”
+7 What then?
+What Israel is seeking, it has not obtained, but those who were chosen obtained it, and the rest were hardened; 8 just as it is written, "GOD GAVE THEM A SPIRIT OF STUPOR, EYES TO SEE NOT AND EARS TO HEAR NOT, DOWN TO THIS VERY DAY."
+9 And David says, "LET THEIR TABLE BECOME A SNARE AND A TRAP, AND A STUMBLING BLOCK AND A RETRIBUTION TO THEM.
+10 "LET THEIR EYES BE DARKENED TO SEE NOT, AND BEND THEIR BACKS FOREVER."

 The ultimate fulfillment of this was in the destruction of Jerusalem.
-At that point, non-Christian Jews suddenly realized that they had missed the Messianic boat.
+At that point, many non-Christian Jews suddenly realized that they had missed the Messianic boat.
 The Messiah was being followed by gentiles from all over the world, but the temple they had built their hopes on was in ruins (just as Jesus said: Matthew 24).